Neural correlates of memory updating in the primate prefrontal cortex

 Listed in

-Working memory is the ability to temporarily hold and manipulate information during cognitive tasks and is essential for complex behaviors and thinking.
-Although the primate lateral prefrontal cortex is involved in working memory and the neural representation of short-term memory has been reported, little is known about neuronal activity during memory updating.
-We trained macaque monkeys to perform an oculomotor version of the n-back task, in which the animals were required to remember the location of serially presented visual stimuli and generate a saccade to the location of the most recent or previous stimulus according to the instructions.
-We found that many neurons in the lateral prefrontal cortex showed transient activity when the memory of a particular stimulus location was no longer needed, whereas other neurons showed sustained activity when the stimulus location was maintained in memory.
-Decoding analysis successfully predicted future target selection from neuronal activity, indicating that these neuronal populations contain sufficient information to guide behavior.
-Furthermore, electrical stimulation applied to recording sites during the task erased specific spatial memories, suggesting that these neurons are causally involved in the retention of short-term memories and their dynamic control.
+Working memory allows temporary storage and manipulation of information during cognitive tasks.
+While the primate lateral prefrontal cortex (PFC) is involved in working memory, little is known about neuronal activity during memory updating.
+We trained macaque monkeys on an oculomotor n-back task, requiring them to remember locations of sequentially presented visual stimuli and generate a saccade to the location of the most recent or previous stimulus based on task rules.
+Many PFC neurons showed transient activity when a memory of a particular stimulus location was no longer needed, whereas others showed sustained activity for remembered locations.
+Decoding analysis successfully predicted future target selection based on the task rule from neuronal activity, indicating that these neuronal populations contain sufficient information to guide behavior.
+Furthermore, electrical stimulation at recording sites erased specific spatial memories, demonstrating a causal role of prefrontal neurons in maintaining and updating short-term memory.